3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 Using any mouse/keyboard and other USB devices on regular usage of Android is perfectly fine, just please remove any USB devices on both Type-A connector before inserting micro USB cable for starting to use adb.

+**Q: Why does Android showing on the display disappears and stops?**

+When booting the Android and the screen goes to blank, it scars you.

+This is standard behaviour of the Android just going into the sleep, as usual Android phones and tablets.
+To awake the Android, inserting the keyboard and typing any key should go out from the sleep mode.

 # Hikey FAQ

 **Q: What is the difference between the J15 and J601 boot mode pins?**